← Articles

 • Termination: what happens if either party cancels, and what costs are owed.

 These are operational terms, not legal theory.
-They influence cash flow, workload, and your ability to deliver reliably.
+They directly affect cash flow, workload, delivery reliability, and whether an incident becomes a manageable problem or a major loss.

 High-impact clauses